-What is your idea of cleanliness?
+What’s your idea of cleanliness?

 Cleanliness is a beautiful word.
-Where there is cleanliness, there is beauty, there is order.
+Where there’s cleanliness, there’s beauty, there’s order.
 My father used to say that cleanliness means to keep a thing at its designated place.

 Today, thousand hands litter and few hands clean.
 The one who cleans is looked down by the society and one who litters, easily escapes.
 We’ve coined the manual scavengers — cleaners of our garbage or latrine — as untouchables but when a mother cleans the latrine of her child, it’s quite okay for the society.
 No one calls her an untouchable and hence, this thinking has to go.